 Since the 1950s, the San Bushmen have become popular in the media, after Laurens van der Post published a book about them and followed with a documentary through the BBC.
 Many various documentaries have subsequently featured the San, bringing with them considerable modern exposure.
 Some may even remember the 1980 fictional comedy The Gods Must Be Crazy.

-Enjoy intriguing cultural interactions and bush-walks with the San on our Timeless Botswana Safari or on an extension to any of our Botswana Safaris.
+Enjoy intriguing cultural interactions and bush-walks with the San on an extension to any of our Botswana Safaris.